philiplinden/bevy_repl/README.md

 ### Routing Bevy logs to the REPL

 You can route logs produced by Bevy's `tracing` pipeline to the REPL so they appear above the prompt and scroll correctly.

-- __How it works__
 - A custom `tracing` Layer captures log events and forwards them through an `mpsc` channel to a Non-Send resource.
 - A system transfers messages from the channel into an `Event<LogEvent>`.
 - You can then read `Event<LogEvent>` yourself, or use the provided system that prints via `repl_println!` so lines render above the prompt.

-- __API__
-  - Module: `bevy_repl::log_ecs`
-  - Layer hook for Bevy's `LogPlugin`: `repl_log_custom_layer`
-  - Event type: `LogEvent`
-  - Optional print system: `print_log_events_system`

-- __Recommended setup (preserve colors/format & avoid duplicate stdout)__

 If you primarily want logs to print above the prompt with the usual colors/formatting, install the REPL-aware fmt layer and disable the native stdout logger.
 Importantly, call the installer BEFORE adding `DefaultPlugins`.

 ```rust
 use bevy::prelude::*;